iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 The sensitivity of neural networks to OOD data underscores the importance of robust diagnostics and addressing model misspecification is crucial for ensuring the reliability of SBI in real-world applications.
-This blog post comments on the definition of model misspecification in the context of SBI, reviews recent methods to detect and mitigate its effects, and outlines open challenges for future research.
+Below, we comment on the definition of model misspecification in the context of SBI, reviews recent methods to detect and mitigate its effects, and outlines open challenges for future research.

-## Defining Model Misspecication
+## Defining Model Misspecification

 Model misspecification occurs when the assumptions of the model do not align with the true data-generating process, leading to unreliable inferences.
 In Bayesian inference,